 The Church was established by Jesus Christ.
 It will exist for all time and will not be conquered.
 The Church is more than one local body of believers.
 We exist to glorify Christ Jesus in all things and in all ways.

-We believe that baptism is being immersed into Christ’s death and resurrection to give us a new life in Him that is empowered by the Holy Spirit.
+The word "baptism” comes from the Greek word baptízō, which means “to submerge, dip under, immerse.”
+Therefore, we believe baptism is to be fully immersed under water, into Christ’s death and resurrection to give us a new life in Him that is empowered by the Holy Spirit.
 Jesus tells us that baptism fulfills righteousness and is necessary to become His disciple.
 Those qualified to be baptized must repent and to turn to God, believe in both the gospel and that Jesus Christ is Lord and the only Son of God.
 It is strictly by the work of Christ (His life, death, and resurrection), the Holy Spirit, and by the grace of God that saves us through faith, which is fulfilled in us by being obedient to the command to be baptized.